 Tada Banri is a first year student at a law school in Tokyo.
 One year prior to entering university, he developed a serious case of amnesia following an accident.
 Through sheer coincidence, he meets and becomes friends with fellow first year student Mitsuo Yanagisawa on his first day of university.
 Mitsuo is the childhood friend of Kaga Kouko, another first year student.
-She has an unhealthy obsession with her supposed fiancé Mitsuo, and attempts to manipulate Tada into helping her stalk Mitsuo on multiple occasions.
-Their friendship group eventually evolves into a group of five, and they go through daily university life while trying to manage their own feelings and emotions and struggling to come to terms with their pasts and the present.
+She has an unhealthy obsession with her alleged fiancé Mitsuo, and attempts to manipulate Tada into helping her stalk Mitsuo on multiple occasions.
+Their friendship group eventually evolves into a group of five, and they go through daily university life while trying to manage their own feelings and emotions and struggling to come to terms with their individual pasts and the present.

-Alarm bells should ring when another Japanese series features an amnesiac as a protagonist.
+Alarm bells should immediately ring when a Japanese series features an amnesiac as a protagonist.
 Amnesia is at the point of being a trope in Japanese fiction, albeit one that could be used much more effectively than certain other tropes.
 Series featuring amnesiacs can be more thoughtful than they might seem on the surface, but they do not typically portray amnesia realistically.
 It initially seems as if the author of the Golden Time light novels, Yuyuko Takemiya, does have at least a basic understanding of the effects of amnesia.
 The key word there is ‘initially’.
 While Banri does suffer from complete memory loss, his reactions to certain elements of his past are obviously artificial for the sake of being melodramatic.
-Many interactions between all of the characters are melodramatic, but despite the series going off the rails in the second half, it ends up being a somewhat realistic and occasionally thoughtful portrayal of university life and the effects and implications of amnesia.
+Many interactions between all of the characters are melodramatic, but despite the series going off the rails in its second half, it ends up being a somewhat realistic and occasionally thoughtful portrayal of university life and the effects and implications of amnesia.

 The concept of a personality reset has a lot of potential in fiction.
 Banri’s character does slowly grow after he begins his first year at university.
 Unfortunately, even for an otherwise generic audience insert character, he is extremely cowardly.
 He does stand up for himself and others on a few occasions, but for the most part, he is one of the weakest and most socially inept characters in any anime and manga series ever, and that says a lot.
 Some allowances can be made due to his amnesia, but even that does not help much.
 Having his memories return was always a possibility, but instead of giving Banri an emotional reunion with everyone he knew before the accident, the original author gives Banri a series of increasingly frustrating experiences that seem to completely ignore how the human brain actually works.
 It may be helpful for viewers to know that the ending does right many of the wrongs created by the author, but it is hard to say whether or not this is thanks to the production team of this adaptation.